Matthew Connelly: The Declassification Engine

 Connelly documents that the Franklin Roosevelt administration wanted to get into the war in Europe before the attack on Pearl Harbor, but the U.S. Congress refused to support it.
 The Tripartite Pact of 27 September 1940 strengthened the Axis alliance of Germany, Italy, and Japan.
 The U.S. responded by embargoing first scrap iron and eventually oil exports to Japan.
 Roosevelt hoped he could "maneuver them into the position of firing the first shot without allowing too much danger to ourselves".

-Connelly does not mention the Gulf of Tonkin incident, but it seems similar to Pearl Harbor: Lyndon Johnson, U.S. president in 1964, was concerned he might lose that year's presidential election from being perceived as soft on Communism.
-So he worked to provoke an attack.
-Events in the Gulf of Tonkin on 4 August 1964 were described by the Johnson administration as an "unprovoked attack".
-That led to a request for Congressional approval of the Gulf of Tonkin Resolution, which authorized the subsequent U.S. military actions in Vietnam until Congress finally stopped funding that war, leading to the Fall of Saigon in 1975.